 Realize That One Solution Fits All

-You know your business, and you know how you want it to run.
+You know your business, and you know how you want to run it.
 You have timelines, deadlines, goalposts, and indicators.
 You know what has worked in the past, and what hasn’t.

 While some project management tools are designed for very specific types of projects, products or services, Kanban is one of the truly wide-open management software packages that can be applied to every situation.

-And while one might assume that being a ‘jack of all trades’ means you’re a ‘master of none’, you’ll quickly see that this is not the case with our kanbanize.com management software.
-The core of our product is based on the simple, clear, and universal concept of Kanban:
+And while one might assume that being a ‘jack of all trades’ means you’re a ‘master of none’, you’ll quickly see that this is not the case with Kanban.

 - Kanban is a Japanese word and represents a physical card you can see